dracobear/RBTXTE/README.md

 # RBTXTE
 a really bad .txt editor
 written in python
-if you want a more general version with the ability to make files in different folders, use TSLFM by @m4r1naaaa
 ## version 0.01
-named doukutsu, is a rewrite of my original project inspired by my work in TSLFM
+named doukutsu, is a rewrite of my original project
 ## version 0.02
 named monogatari, added renaming, however it allso created an issue
 ## version 0.03